Wolvarun9295/StockPricePrediction/README.md

 ZooKeeper synchronization service.
 It integrates very well with Apache Storm and Spark for real- time streaming data analysis.*

+- To display the prediction in real time, we first need to start the Zookeeper server and then start the Kafka server.
+- I created the Producer and Consumer scripts in Python3 and ran them through Flask app.

+### What is Flask?
+*Flask is a web application framework written in Python.
+Flask is based on the Werkzeug WSGI toolkit and Jinja2 template engine.
+The Flask framework uses Werkzeug as one of its bases.
+Werkzeug is a WSGI toolkit, which implements requests, response objects, and other utility functions.
+This enables building a web framework on top of it.
+Web Server Gateway Interface (WSGI ) is a specification for a universal interface between the web server and the web applications.
+It has been adopted as a standard for Python web application development.
+Jinja2 is a popular templating engine for Python.
+A web templating system combines a template with a certain data source to render dynamic web pages.*

 ## Setup to run the project
 ### Step 1: